-After the parade, at around 11am, the formal program starts.
+After the concert, at around 11 am, the formal program starts.
 It features several speakers including both local politicians and veterans.

 This program lasts about an hour.

 There are plenty of places to sit during the ceremony.
-You can also walk around and look at the classic cars as you can hear the speeches in this part of the cemetery too.
+You can also walk around and explore the gravestones as you can hear the speeches in this part of the cemetery too.

-The Presidio Chapel, a historic beauty just up the hill from the National Cemetery, is open for prayer and meditation from 12:30pm to 2:30pm.
+The Presidio Chapel, a historic beauty just up the hill from the National Cemetery, will offer a service on Monday, May 27 from 12 pm to 1 pm.